From healthcare and housing to food and everyday items, we provide a general overview of the cost of living in Austria.

 The general cost of living in Austria

 The good news is that the standard of living in Austria is very high.
-In fact, in 2019, Austria ranked second place globally for the highest quality of life, such as the Organisation for Economic Co-operation and Development (OECD) Better Life Index.
+It scores highly on many global rankings for quality of life, such as the Organisation for Economic Co-operation and Development (OECD) Better Life Index.
 Meanwhile, Vienna won the title of the world’s most liveable city for a decade.
 That said, while the standard of living is high, the cost of living in Austria is also high when compared to other European countries.

 How much disposable income you will need to live comfortably will depend on the size of your household, where you live, whether you have children, and so on.
 Fortunately, many companies take the cost of living in Austria into account when offering salaries, particularly to expats.
-That said, in 2018, around 10% of the Austrian population were living in relative income poverty.
+That said, in 2020, 17.5% of the population were considered at risk of poverty or social exclusion.
 This proportion increases within the migrant community where foreign-born Austrians are 2.4 times as likely to be at risk of poverty.